Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL

 df[col] = df[col].astype("category")

-if "mrn" in df.columns:
+if "mrn" in df.columns: # identifiers -> nullable int

 df["mrn"] = pd.to_numeric(df["mrn"], errors="coerce").astype("Int64")

-if "dob" in df.columns:
+if "dob" in df.columns: # FHIR dates are YYYY-MM-DD

 df["dob"] = pd.to_datetime(df["dob"], format="%Y-%m-%d", errors="coerce")

-def process_batch(entries: List[Dict[str, Any]], batch_size: int = 5000) -> pd.DataFrame:
+def process_batch(entries: list[dict[str, Any]], batch_size: int = 5000) -> pd.DataFrame:

-projected_rows = []
+rows = []

 for entry in entries: